Periodically we will be editing the website to add additional information, links,

 |

-used in hazardous locations, as defined by the Code and federal standards.
-The update of the
+CPSC 16 CFR Part 1201 safety glazing requirements when used in hazardous locations, as defined by the Code and federal standards.

-Code also incorporates the updated NFPA standard which clarifies and codifies that all "active" systems and fire
+standard which codifies that all "active" systems and fire rated hardware be maintained and inspected on an annual

 |

-Were you aware that we can offer you a number of systems
+Were you aware that we can offer you a number of systems in

-us for further information and assistance to meet your needs.
+for exterior use, and fulfill needs in several categories.
+Contact us for further information and assistance to meet your needs.

 |